 Over half of bicycle thefts occur at home, so you must take security measures even on your own property.
-If you don’t have a garage, carry your bike inside.
-Yes, this is a hassle if you’re an apartment dweller, but the risk is too high to simply lock it up outside.
+If you don’t have a garage, carry your bike inside or contact a detached garage colorado company who can build one for you.
+Having a safe place for your bike is vital, and a garage is perfect!
+The risk is too high to simply lock it up outside.

 Just because your bike is in your garage doesn’t mean it’s safe.
 At home, use heavy chains and a padlock to secure your bike to a sturdy, immovable part of the house, like a pipe or post.
 It may be best to carry your bike inside your house instead of leaving it in the garage, provided you have the space.

 Don’t leave your bike on your vehicle rack for an extended period either.
 Towbar cycle carriers do a great job of securing your bike in town for short periods, but thieves may target you if they see you park in your garage day after day without removing your bike.

 Your bike is equipped with a serial number under the bottom bracket.
 Take a photo of the number and several other photos of your bike, making notes about its unique features.

 Engraving your postcode and house number in several places is a smart idea, since thieves often strip bikes and sell them in pieces.
 If you aren’t willing to etch markings into your bike’s frame, at least use indelible ink to write your information on your bike.
 Upload your bike’s serial number and other details to registration sites like Bike Register and Immobilise.
 If your bike is stolen, these websites help police track down thieves more efficiently.

 Most stolen bikes were never locked up in the first place or were locked up with cheap, faulty locks.
 Develop the habit of locking up every single time you stop, whether for three minutes or thirty minutes.